 Why Trust The Spruce Eats?

-The author of this piece, Bernadette Machard de Gramont, specializes in global food and wine content.
+The original author of this piece, Bernadette Machard de Gramont, specializes in global food and wine content.
 She interviewed two culinary experts for this piece and grew up baking banana bread in Pyrex loaf pans.
-She has personally used the Wilton loaf pans (large and mini) and also loves her Le Creuset Heritage Loaf Pan for making quatre-quarts, the French version of pound cake.
+She has personally used the Wilton loaf pans (large and mini) and also loves her Le Creuset Heritage Loaf Pan for making quatre quarts.